 Hiking footwear options are plentiful.
 We understand the challenge in matching the best footwear to your adventures and have provided a brief overview of the different styles of hiking footwear.
-We highlight when to opt for hiking shoes and when boots are best.
 For a thorough guide to selecting the most suitable hiking footwear and a comprehensive look at women's boots, see our Buying Advice article.

 Types of Hiking Footwear

 Hiking shoes and hiking boots are closely related.
 In fact, with modern footwear designs, the line between boots and shoes is becoming blurrier and blurrier.
-Many manufacturers like Merrell, Keen, and La Sportiva offer popular boot models in low-cut shoe versions.
-These low-cut models are everything you love about quality boots minus the high ankle shaft.
-Some boots, such as the Merrell Salida Mid WP -Women's have very low ankle heights and fit and feel more like a shoe right out of the box.
+Many manufacturers like Merrell, Keen, and Salomon offer popular boot models in low-cut shoe versions.
+These low-cut models are everything you love about quality boots, minus the high ankle shaft.
+Some boots, such as the Columbia Redmond Mid-Women's, have very low ankle heights and fit and feel more like a shoe right out of the box.

-Material construction and firmness correlate to the break-in period of hiking footwear.
-Hiking shoes are made of lighter weight synthetic materials paired with large mesh panels and flexible soles.
+Material construction and firmness correlate to the break-in period.
+Hiking specific shoes are made of lighter weight synthetic materials paired with large mesh panels and flexible soles.
 Most hiking shoes can be worn right out of the box in comfort.
 On the other hand, boots are constructed of leather uppers with small mesh panels and firm rubber soles.
 There is usually a break-in period of at least a single outing, with many pairs of boots requiring a handful of short hikes before resulting in optimum comfort.